-How to Clean and Brighten a Wood Deck
+How to Clean and Brighten a Deck With Oxygen Cleaner

 Inspect the Deck (Annually)

-You should do an annual inspection on your deck looking for any loose boards or other structural components and also look for rotting wood.
-Tell tale sings of rotting wood include discoloration, mold and softness when pressed with a hard object such as a screwdriver.
+You should do an annual inspection of your deck.
+Walk along the deck and look for any loose boards or other structural components, as well as rotting wood.
+Telltale signs of rotting wood include discoloration, mold, and softness when pressed with a hard object, such as a screwdriver.
 If any soft wood or dry rot is found, replace the piece.

-Once you've looked everything over and the... wood looks sound, proceed to the next step.Continue to 3 of 5 below.
+Once you've looked everything over and the wood looks sound, you can prep the surface for staining.

-- For sealed film finishes such as varnish or paint, you'll need to strip this off with a chemical stripper.
+Sealed film finishes such as varnish or paint must be stripped away with a chemical stripper.
 Make sure you have on your rubber gloves and eye protection when using a chemical stripper.

-- Chlorine Bleach cleaners are to be avoided as they will harm the wood and leave an unnatural whitewash appearance.
+- Chlorine bleach cleaners: Avoid these types of cleaners.
+They will harm the wood and leave an unnatural whitewash appearance.
 They are also known to cause fuzzing of the wood fibers.

-- Oxygen Bleach cleaners, when mixed with water, create a hydrogen peroxide and soda ash... cleaning base.
-This is effective in removing mildew stains and graying caused by ultra-violet sun exposure on the wood and also effective in cleaning the wood of dirt and deposits.
+- Oxygen bleach cleaners: When mixed with water, these cleaners create hydrogen peroxide and a soda ash cleaning base.
+This is effective in removing mildew stains and graying caused by ultra-violet sun exposure on the wood.
+It's also effective in cleaning the wood of dirt and deposits.
 The wood returns to its original color after cleaning with this type of cleaner.

-- Oxalic Acid Based cleaners do nothing for removing mildew stains but are effective for removing tannin stains.
-Tannins are natural occurring water soluble resins of a reddish brown color found in wood such as redwood, cedar and oak.
-Usually this type of cleaner is used as a supplement to Oxygen Bleach cleaners if tannin staining is a problem.
+- Oxalic-acid-based cleaners: These cleaners do nothing for removing mildew stains but are effective for removing tannin stains.
+Tannins are naturally occurring, water-soluble resins of a reddish-brown color found in certain wood such as redwood, cedar, and oak.
+Usually, this type of cleaner is used as a supplement to oxygen bleach cleaners if tannin staining is a problem.

 Apply Wood Deck Cleaner

-- Ready the surrounding area and protect your shrubs and plants with a plastic drop cloth.
-It's also a good idea to hose down the surrounding area with water to immediately dilute any deck cleaner over spray.
+Prepare the surrounding area and protect your shrubs and plants with a plastic drop cloth.
+It's also a good idea to hose down the surrounding area with water to immediately dilute any deck cleaner overspray.

-- Don't try to... cover the entire deck surface at one time.
-You'll want to work in sections and let the deck cleaner do its work.
+Don't try to cover the entire deck surface at one time; work in sections for better results.

-- Let the cleaner set for a period of time as recommended by the manufacturer, usually between 10 and 20 minutes.
+Let the cleaner sit for some time as recommended by the manufacturer, usually between 10 and 20 minutes.

-- Once it has been working for the specified time, then using a hard bristled push broom, scrub the deck clean.
+Once it has been working for the specified time, scrub the deck clean with a hard-bristled push broom.
 Work with the wood grain, not against it.

-- Rinse with water and repeat the process on the next section of deck.
+Rinse with water and repeat the process on the next section of the deck.